Chaklader/part-of-speech-tagging/NOTE.md

 ## Naive Bayes Algorithm

+Bayes Theorem transfers from what we know to what we infer.
 Naive Bayes is a probabilistic algorithm based on Bayes' Theorem that assumes all features are independent of each other.
 This "naive" assumption makes the calculations much simpler but isn't always realistic in real-world situations.

 ## Why "Naive"?

 Consider spam detection example:

 - If we see "money" and "easy" in an email:
   * Algorithm assumes these words appear independently
   * In reality, "easy money" is a common spam phrase